 That said, I know how long eight-week-old puppies last (not very) before crashing to sleep.
 And as I’ll have a couple of days of travel with such a puppy, and as I don’t want the puppy to live in the carrier, I planned to make a puppy sling for use with a sleeping puppy.
 But then I found one ready-made for about two dollars more than what I was about to spend on materials, and I figure my time is certainly worth two bucks.

-Everything I’ve ever said about socialization is still true, and this isn’t an excuse to over-face a puppy in an overwhelming environment.
+Everything I’ve ever said about socialization is still true (get the book!), and this isn’t an excuse to over-face a puppy in an overwhelming environment.
 Puppy will spend the majority of time being a proper puppy.
 But it will save my arms when the puppy is in sleep mode.

 Let’s be honest, puppy collars don’t have a lot of requirements — I’m not going to put much leash pressure on them (I’ll be using a harness on a young puppy, anyway), and they don’t have to be durable beyond a few weeks ’til the next growth spurt.
 They largely have to hold a tag and look good.